jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/buffer-overflow-series.md

 tags:
 - pwn
 - buffer-overflow
-description: "Learn how to exploit vulnerable C functions to \"stack-smash\" executables!
-This is my writeup for the picoCTF 2022 binary/pwn series \"Buffer overflow\"."
+description: "Learn how to exploit vulnerable C functions to \"stack-smash\" executables—this is my writeup for the picoCTF 2022 binary/pwn series \"Buffer overflow\"."
 short_description: "Obliterating vulnerable C executables, with finesse.
 This is a tutorial on how to attack processes with \"buffer overflowing.\""
 category_column: "pico22/pwn"
 permalink: ctfs/pico22/pwn/buffer-overflow-series/